TobyLobster/sqrt_test/readme.md

 We execute each routine exhaustively over all 65536 possible inputs, record the cycle count for each and graph the results.

 ### Implementations tested
+All implementations have been sourced from the internet and reformatted for the acme assembler.

 | file    | origin                                                    |
 | ------- | --------------------------------------------------------- |
 | sqrt1.a | https://codebase64.org/doku.php?id=base:fast_sqrt         |